MeshJS/mimir/README.md

 ## Use Cases

-- **AI-Powered Code Assistant**: Let your AI coding assistant query your TypeScript codebase in real-time - find functions, classes, and understand code structure
+- **AI-Powered Code Assistant**: Let your AI coding assistant query your codebase in real-time - find functions, classes, and understand code structure (supports TypeScript, Python, and more)
 - **AI-Powered Documentation Assistant**: Let your AI coding assistant query your docs in real-time
-- **Codebase Understanding**: Index your entire TypeScript project - functions, classes, interfaces, and exported const functions
+- **Codebase Understanding**: Index your entire codebase - functions, classes, interfaces, and other language-specific entities
 - **Internal Knowledge Base**: Index internal wikis, API docs, or technical documentation
 - **Customer Support**: Provide accurate, context-aware answers from your documentation
 - **Developer Onboarding**: Help new developers quickly find information in your codebase and documentation